ProTechEx/vgpu-proxmox/README.md

 ## Check if IOMMU is enabled
 #### Note: See section "Enabling IOMMU", this is optional

-Wait for your server to come back up, then type this into a root shell
+Wait for your server to restart, then type this into a root shell
 ```bash
 dmesg | grep -e DMAR -e IOMMU
 ```